JoshuaPiinRueyPan/StatoilCompetition/README.md

 3. Edit SubnetFactory in settings/SubnetSettings.py to return your customized subnet so that Train.py will use your customized subnet to train the new model.

+## Utilities
+1. Train.py: Train the network.
+The model will be saved in temp/
+2. DrawRadarImage.py:  The original data is in json format.
+This tool can unpack the json file and draw the data as RGB images.

 ## Note
 If you're using python3, execute the program like:
 	```Shell